On this page

 Find the best GBP to JPY money transfer rates.
 We'll show you some of the best companies to choose from, putting your transfer in safe hands.

-Several important events could push GBP/JPY up or down in the coming month:
+Several key events may impact GBP/JPY in the upcoming month:

 Risks Ahead